 According to Dr. S. Asuim Azizi, chairman of the department of neurology at Temple University’s School of Medicine in Philadelphia, “When people do things that make them feel good, like a hobby, it activates an area of the brain called the nucleus accumbens that controls how we feel about life.”
 In other words, maintaining childhood hobbies quite literally triggers our pleasure centers.

 As my 30th birthday approached, I was doing the type of soul searching you tend to do as you age.
 I was feeling anxious and adrift.
 Here I was, nearing this “milestone” year and still trying to lose the same ten pounds I’ve chased since high school.
-Here I was, in a fulfilling eight-year relationship and still no closer to planning a wedding.
+Here I was, in a steady eight-year relationship and still no closer to planning a wedding.
 And here I was, in a job I really enjoyed, still comparing myself to others, who seemed further along in their careers.

-The other night, I had a bit of trouble falling asleep, so I picked up the nearest book on my nightstand, Anne Lamott’s Almost Everything.
+The other night, I had a bit of trouble falling asleep, so I picked up another book on my nightstand, Anne Lamott’s Almost Everything.
 I came across the following paragraph, which reminded me of why I need dance in my life: “Play opens the heart and gives us focus, like an abacus did when we were young.
 Play is play.
 Play doesn’t have to be or lead to anything else but fun.
 But what about the bigger things it can give you—the open heart, the happy exhaustion, the present moment, something beyond you…”

 Now if you need me, I’ll be over here doing the Cha Cha Slide.